-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 The next metric that we want to look at is the effective rates the company is receiving.
 Since different ships are chartered for different routes at different times, and not all ships are chartered at the same time, the easiest way to look at this metric is by calculating an average; the effective Time Charter Equivalent.

-Ships that are on time charger earn the same rate over the time period.
+Ships that are on time charter earn the same rate over the time period.
 But, ships that operate in the spot market will earn a different amount each voyage.
 And, costs associated with a voyage will depend on a number of factors, so each one is different.
-However all ships have fixed costs associated with operations.
+However, all ships have fixed costs associated with operations.
 This is why voyage costs (variable costs) are separated from operational costs (fixed).
 To determine the effective Time Charter Equivalent rate, only the voyage costs are considered because the operational costs will be incurred even if the ship is not on a voyage.

 To calculate the effective Time Charter Equivalent, we take the revenue earned by ships and subtract the voyage costs to determine the adjusted revenue.
 We then divide that amount by the number of revenue days.
 Ships that are not fixed for a reason (such as refit or maintenance) are not included in revenue days.